- Fee assured

 He has a keen interest in spinal oncology and offers the very most up to date techniques in spinal cancer surgery.
 The most common type he sees are metastases of the spine.

-He has expertise in total excision of spinal tumours (Tomita En Bloc Spondylectomy).
-He works closely with the oncologists to provide minimally invasive solutions where possible to optimize the use of stereotactic radiotherapy (SBRT / Cyberknife ™) for radiosurgery.
+He has experience in total excision of spinal tumours (Tomita En Bloc Spondylectomy).
+He works closely with the oncologists to provide minimally invasive solutions where possible to optimize the use of stereotactic radiotherapy (SBRT / Cyberknife ™) for Separation Surgery.

 One area of tumour expertise is in Multiple Myeloma.
 Instrumentation of the spine should be avoided as best as possible and cement techniques and careful use of bracing can help avoid major surgery.

-As a surgeon at a Level 1 Trauma Centre he has expertise in serious polytrauma, including spinal fractures, as well as spinal cord injury.
+As a surgeon at a Level 1 Trauma Centre he has expertise in severe polytrauma, including spinal fractures, as well as spinal cord injury.
 Stabilizing a fractured and painful vertebra, particularly in the context of polytrauma, is important to help patients mobilize early and avoid a cumbersome brace whilst dealing with multiple other injuries.
-He uses the latest technology including spinal navigation for minimally invasive percutaneous surgery
+He uses the latest technology including spinal navigation for minimally invasive percutaneous surgery.
+He has been trained in Robotic Surgery

 His adult practice also incorporates those with back pain or neck pain which can be associated with radicular arm or leg pain.
 Many of these cases are amenable to minimally invasive or microscopic spinal surgery.